groboclown/nightjar-mesh/README.md

 ## Example of Nightjar with a Service

-Control meshes are not easy insert into your network topology.
+Control planes are not easy insert into your network topology.
 However, Nightjar attempts to make the configuration as minimal as possible to make the configuration simple and easy to debug.

 ### AWS Account